lowerbarriers/finished-starter/collections/_posts/2012-03-16-your-fast-catalog.md

 ---
-layout: post
-wp_id: 340
-title: Your Fast Catalog
+authors:
+  - brad-czerniak
+#categories: ["one", "two"]
+#date: 2020-03-03 02:02:02
+#hero_classes: "background-color--main-dark color--white"
+meta:
+  description: "Oddly-specific WebPAC tweaks"
+#  image:
+#    alt: "Default social image" # It's okay for this to be empty if the image is decorative
+#    src: required/meta-image--default.jpg
+#  robots: "index,follow"
+#  title: "Overrides the tab title and social titles"
+#permalink: /blog/post-title/
+#published: true
+#sitemap: true
 tags: [Google, Libraries, Web Design]
+title: "Your Fast Catalog"
 ---

 [Canton Public Library's Catalog](http://catalog.cantonpl.org/) uses a large library application called [Millennium ILS from Innovative Interfaces, Inc](http://www.iii.com/products/millennium_ils.shtml).
 Recently, I undertook to spruce up the images, styles, and JavaScript for our catalog, and in doing so realized substantial speed increases catalog-wide.

 **Note**: The speed enhancements below are mostly about optimizing files and client-side stuff.
 You can also speed up your catalog on the server side with hardware and database optimization, though doing so is likely to require assistance from Innovative.

 ### Why